BenjaminMary/gofi/README.md

 ## Changelog
+- 2024-02-08 : on stats page, add the year with the current one by default.
 - 2024-02-06 : add a switch button in the stats page to show all data or only checked data.
 - 2024-02-05 : add current selected total amount to validate or cancel rows.
 - 2024-02-03 : add first pie chart with [D3.js](https://d3js.org/) in the stats page.